quangdaon/quangdao.com/src/posts/blog/2023-04-13-how-to-draw-svgs-in-code.md

 Realistically, unless you're really, _really_ bad at using vector graphic editors like Adobe Illustrator or Inkscape, those tools are probably going to be quicker and easier than drawing the graphics in code.
 However, it is still a useful skill to understand how SVGs work.
 Where understanding SVG code really becomes useful is when you need to programmatically manipulate one, such as in animation or procedurally generated graphics.

-For instance, if you've found the lock and key on my homepage, you may have noticed that the key changes shape as you change the combination.
+For instance, the interactive diagrams in this post are all built using SVG.
+Additionally, if you have found the lock and key on my homepage, you may have noticed that the key changes shape as you change the combination.
 I'm using SVG in conjunction with Svelte to achieve this effect.
 You can check out [the source code in my git repository](https://github.com/quangdaon/quangdao.com/blob/main/src/lib/components/secrets/Key.svelte).

 <KeyAnimated />